 Priv.-Doz.
 Dr. Ferdinand Bammer, Institute of Production Engineering and Photonic Technologies

 „With these joint stands it is possible to win new clients and to polish the international image of TU Wien.
 These stands are attractions and innovation hotspots for industry.
 They signal: 'TU Wien is an R&D partner of first choice for industry worldwide'.
-I have known several trade fairs as an exhibitor for many years and can say: These TU presentations under the direction of Peter Heimerl are excellent calling cards for TU Vienna."
+I have known several trade fairs as an exhibitor for many years and can say: These TU presentations under the direction of Peter Heimerl are excellent calling cards for TU Wien."

 Prof. Manfred Schrödl, Institute of Energy Systems and Electrical Drives